 I’m not saying that you should take abuse (mental or physical) from others.
 No way.
-What I’m trying to say that you have a choice to respond in a way that will not only make the situation worse but will also not further hurt that person who spoke rudely to you.
+I’m saying that you have a choice to respond in a way that will make the situation worse and not further hurt that person who spoke rudely to you.

-Stay with me, and we’ll discuss in the subsequent sections about mindfulness and how it can teach you to manage your emotions.
+Stay with me, and we’ll discuss mindfulness and how it can teach you to manage your emotions in the subsequent sections.

-This is something most of us struggle within our day to day lives.
+This is something most of us struggle with within our day-to-day lives.
 We get excited about an idea and start imagining how that idea will lead to success.

 We get started with all vigor and enthusiasm.
-Everything goes well, and we start spending more effort in that particular idea to turn it into a reality.
+Everything goes well, and we start spending more effort on that particular idea to turn it into a reality.

 But there comes a time when our level of motivation goes down.
 Things don’t seem to be exciting anymore.

 We resist work and start generating all kinds of doubts about our idea.
-Now we need some motivation, so we start watching motivational videos on YouTube or read content on blogs, whatever we can get our hands-on.
+We need some motivation, so we start watching motivational videos on YouTube or reading content on blogs, whatever we can get our hands-on.